Today marks the 75th anniversary of “V-E Day,” the day in Second World War history when the Allies celebrated Victory in Europe.

 British P.M.
 Winston Churchill waves to crowds at Whitehall.

-VE Day at Buckingham Palace. (notice the then Princess Elizabeth in uniform.)
+VE Day at Buckingham Palace.
+(You may notice the then Princess Elizabeth in uniform.)
 Image courtesy of Wikimedia Commons

 In spite of all of the rejoicing and celebrating, VE Day was not the end of the fighting for everyone.